CS50Dartmouth21W/nuggets-chicken/IMPLEMENTATION.md

 1. After looping, insert the array of strings into the hashtable passed as a parameter with a key ‘main’ which will be used as the main/spectator map.

 #### gold_generator

+This function drops a random number of gold piles between min and max with a random number of gold in each pile.

 Note: srand() is called in main, behavior is already seeded.
 This implementation is also rather inefficient (the function may have to iterate over the map multiple times, which could be thousands of characters), but does so in order to introduce as much random behavior into gold pile generation as possible.
 1. Create a counters struct with position in map as the key and the number of gold in the pile as the counters
 2. Choose a random number of piles between the min and the max to create